 - Shipping: Regional delivery through Portland Mattress Makers locations and partners

-- Trial / comfort window: About 30-day comfort guarantee with potential comfort adjustment options
+- Trial / comfort window: About a 30-day comfort guarantee under the brand’s policy

 Review Score